Donkey Kong Country Returns: Conception

 The idea for Donkey Kong Country Returns originated at Retro Studios following the completion of Metroid Prime 2: Echoes in 2004, when Retro president and CEO Michael Kelbaugh told Nintendo producer Kensuke Tanabe that Retro was interested in developing a Donkey Kong game.
 Kelbaugh had worked as a tester on the Donkey Kong Country series for the Super Nintendo Entertainment System (SNES), which had been on a hiatus following Donkey Kong Country 3: Dixie Kong's Double Trouble!
 (1996).
 Its developer, the British studio Rare, was acquired by Nintendo's competitor Microsoft in 2002.
 Retro was directed to develop Metroid Prime 3: Corruption (2007) instead, Tanabe noting that Nintendo depended on Retro to make games that could not be developed in Japan.

-After the completion of Corruption, Retro began experimenting for potential projects, but in April 2008, three core staff—design director Mark Pacini, art director Todd Keller, and principal technology engineer Jack Matthews—left, and those experiments had to be discarded.
+After the completion of Corruption, Retro began experimenting for potential projects, but in April 2008, three core staff—game director Mark Pacini, art director Todd Keller, and principal technology engineer Jack Matthews—left to form Armature Studio, and those experiments had to be discarded.
 Tanabe was unsure what Retro's next project would be until Donkey Kong creator Shigeru Miyamoto, "totally by chance", expressed interest in a Donkey Kong Country revival.
 Miyamoto said that Nintendo had been receiving requests from the North American audience for a new Donkey Kong Country, and Tanabe suggested that Retro would be a suitable developer for such a project.

 Retro staff flew to Nintendo's headquarters in Kyoto to meet with Miyamoto and Nintendo president Satoru Iwata, where they determined Returns' direction.
 Miyamoto told Retro, "Donkey Kong is my baby and you better get it right!"
 Iwata was confident in Retro's ability to develop the game, given that many staff were avid fans of the original Donkey Kong Country.
 He felt they dispelled any concerns that it was possible for a studio besides Rare to continue Donkey Kong Country.
 Iwata referred to the set of circumstances that led to Retro taking on Returns as goen ("fate"), so Retro chose F8 as the project's codename.
 Retro was excited to work on a series different from Metroid; senior designer Mike Wikan noted that Donkey Kong's light tone was a contrast from Metroid's somber one.
 Iwata said their passion for Donkey Kong Country "generated an energy that was poured into [Returns]".